Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-We consider a 2D cluster state as an example of regular SSPT (subsystem symmetry protected topological) orders.
-The Hilbert space is composed of $\frac{1}{2}$-spins on sites of a square lattice of the size $L\times L$.
-And the Hamiltonian is given by (see Fig.~\ref{fig:cluster_model}):
+Next, we consider a 2D cluster state $\cluster$ as a representative example of subsystem symmetry protected topological (SSPT) orders~\cite{Raussendorf2001,You2018, Devakul2018a,Burnell2022, Zhou2022a}.
+The cluster state model considered here has linear subsystem symmetries supported on line-like subsystems, while it is straightforward to apply the SEE diagnostic to SSPT with subsystem symmetries supported on fractal, chaotic and more general patterns~\cite{Devakul2018b,Zhang2024}.
+The Hilbert space consists of qubits on the sites of an $L\times L$ square lattice.
+The parent Hamiltonian is [Fig.~\ref{fig:cluster}(a)]: